by Linda Barth

 I squint into the darkness.
 The small, battered cardboard box is still on the floor behind some scuffed red stiletto heels where I hid it over a year ago.
 I pick it up.
 I can’t leave everything behind.

-I reach for my canvas shoulder bag and start to cram the box inside, but its bent cover opens, and the things inside fall onto the dirty, splintered floor.
+I reach for my canvas shoulder bag and start to cram in the box, but its bent cover tears open, and the things inside fall onto the dirty, splintered floor.
 Before I can grab them, Catherine picks them up, an old, leather-bound book in one hand and a tarnished silver necklace in the other.
 I hold my breath as she looks at the hand-painted illustration on the cover of the book, and I know she recognizes its value.
 My heart nearly stops when she reads the initial engraved in fancy script on the locket’s face.

 She looks at me with questions in her eyes.
 I know what she’s thinking – what is she doing with stuff like this?